Selenite-GEOS/advanced-interface/README.md

 - [Rust](https://www.rust-lang.org/)

 ## Release
-A new release can be published by merging a pull request into the `release` branch.
+A new release can be made by merging a pull request into the `release` branch.

 The app will then be compiled and published to github, thanks to github actions.